William Hale Thompson: First term

 I am a firm believer in the separation of the three co-ordinate branches of government – Executive, Legislative and Judicial – peculiar to our American system, and that one should not intrude upon or violate, the prerogatives of the other.
 I do not intend to exceed the rights and privileges of the executive nor transgress upon the legislative or judicial functions.
 I shall impartially execute the laws made by the proper legislative authorities and interpreted by the judiciary.

 As Thompson entered the first term of his mayorship, he appointed Fred Lundin as chairman on the committee of patronage.
 Early in his mayoral career, Thompson began to amass a war chest to support an eventual run for the presidency, by charging city drivers and inspectors $3 per month.

 Early in his mayoralty Thompson had to cut short a July 1915 trip to San Francisco in order to deal with the aftermath of the Eastland disaster.
 While Thompson was out of town, acting-mayor Moorhouse had turned the Chicago City Hall into a makeshift hospital for first aid and a morgue for bodies recovered from the tragedy.
 Once Thompson returned to Chicago he organized and heavily promoted a relief fund and ordered an investigation into the casual negligence responsible for the tragedy.

-In 1915, a delegation of civic-oriented women, headed by Mary McDowell, urged Thompson to appoint an well-qualified woman to the city's new office of "commissioner of public welfare".
+In 1915, a delegation of civic-oriented women, headed by Mary McDowell, urged Thompson to appoint a well-qualified woman to the city's new office of "commissioner of public welfare".
 Thompson did appoint a woman.
 However, instead of a woman qualified by a public welfare background, he appointed Louise Osborn Rowe, a Republican Party worker and loyalist.
 Within a year of her appointment, Rowe was charged with operating a kickback scheme in the department, and was forced to resign in 1916.
 This post would remain vacant until the mayoralty of Thompson's successor.

 Thompson gained national attention and condemnation for his neutral attitude toward the events of World War I. By declining the visit of the French Mission to Chicago and refusing to control or act against anti-war or anti-conscription meetings, Thompson is "credited with characterizing Chicago as the sixth German city of the world," also earning the nickname "Kaiser" Bill Thompson.
 Thompson sought to further endear himself to the city's German and Irish populations by positioning himself as anti-British.
 Thompson opposed sending troops into war after the United States' April 1917 declaration of war.
 These facts later went on to hurt his chances in his 1918 U.S. Senate campaign.

 In 1916, he became a member of the Republican National Committee.
 He would continue to serve on the committee until 1920.